 This popular wildlife photo safari tour will focus on finding and safely viewing Greater Yellowstone’s predators.
 We will spend our time in prime grizzly and wolf habitat within both Grand Teton and Yellowstone national parks including places like Willow Flats, Pacific Creek, Hayden Valley and the famous Lamar Valley, often referred to as the Serengeti of North America.
 During your safari you will also have the opportunity to visit famous Yellowstone landmarks like Old Faithful, the Grand Canyon of Yellowstone, Mammoth Hot Springs and several waterfalls.
 Throughout the safari you will learn how to safely find, view and photograph bears and other area wildlife.
 This will include a lesson on techniques for safely traveling in bear country, how to use bear spray and proper behavior in the presence of bears.
 In addition, your guide will teach you the basics of tracking and some tips and tricks for spotting wildlife.
 Our small group sizes and expert local guides will insure personalized attention, great wildlife viewing and endless photo opportunities (see a full itinerary and description below).

-Please note: Open safaris are only available for October, 2020 this year.
-Please book a private safari.
-For 2021 and beyond, open safaris are only available in May, June, September and October.
 Open safaris will not run in July/August – private safaris are available for those months.
 Private safaris are available May – October.

 Professional naturalist guide

 Small group safari: 8 guests per vehicle, maximum